fiinix/fiinix.github.io/_posts/2014/april/2014-04-25-three-joys-and-a-disappointment.md

 ---
-layout: post--special
+layout: post
 title: Three Joys and a Disappointment
 color: "#9b5616"
 date: 2014-04-26 T 19:00 UTC
 tags : ["Kingdoms of Amalur: Reckoning", "Lego Batman 2: DC Super Heroes", Spelunky, Thief, Gaming, Review]
 category: blog
-excerpt: As a part of my extended Easter holiday, I spent a significant portion of the time playing an assortment of games.
-Steam sales will do that to you.
+excerpt: "As a part of my extended Easter holiday, I spent a significant portion of the time playing an assortment of games.
+Steam sales will do that to you."
 tile: "/assets/posts/2014/april/three-joys-and-a-disappointment/tile.png"
 ---
 Instead of writing a long introduction---I know how you all *love* that---I thought I would get right to the point for a change.
 And the point is: games.